-Adviser may enter into agreements with independent third-party consultants and other parties who receive compensation for introducing or referring prospective clients to Adviser.
-Fees paid by Adviser to such consultants may vary.
-Fees paid are governed by a Referral Agreement (or other form of Agreement) between the consultant and Adviser and may be reviewed and changed over time.
-The Referral Agreement sets forth the responsibilities of the consultant to the Adviser and to the client.
-There is no difference in the amount or level of advisory fees charged to clients introduced by such consultants when compared with the fees Adviser customarily charges new clients that are not introduced by third-party consultants.
+Adviser may enter into agreements with independent third-party promoters and other parties who receive compensation for introducing or referring prospective clients to Adviser.
+Fees paid by Adviser to such promoters may vary.
+Fees paid to promoters are governed by a Referral Agreement (or other form of Agreement) between the promoter and Adviser and may be reviewed and changed over time.
+The Referral Agreement sets forth the responsibilities of the promoter to the Adviser and to the client.
+There is no difference in the amount or level of advisory fees charged to clients introduced by such promoters when compared with the fees Adviser customarily charges new clients that are not introduced by promoters.